JelleZijlstra/JelleZijlstra.github.io/cpython.md

 ## Roles

 CPython uses labels for many purposes.
 Only triagers and core developers can apply labels.
-Some may be added or removed by bots, and some are not supposed to be used by triagers (e.g., "automerge", which triggers an automatic merge once CI completes).
+Some are only supposed to be added or removed by bots (e.g., "awaiting review", added by Bedevere).
+Others are added or removed by humans and bots (e.g., "docs" or "tests").

 Triagers can also do the following: